ZitaoZeng/CBDA-subsampling/readme.txt

 training-set-i-row-ordinals:

-	The	row ordinals for the rows in the training set data.
+	The	row ordinals in the original data file for the rows in the training set data.
 This may be needed by the machine learning step or the training step.

 There is no file for training set column ordinals, because a training set uses the same columns as its validation set.